|Afghanistan Under Russian-Backed Afghan Gov't|

-Particularly in conjunction with the California energy company Unocal (which in 2005 merged with Chevron; see below), the US then spent years trying to work out a gas pipeline deal with the Taliban.
+Particularly in conjunction with the California energy company Unocal (which in 2005 merged with Chevron; more below), the US government spent years trying to work out a gas pipeline deal with the Taliban.
 Negotiations included flying Taliban members to Dallas and Washington as well as providing the Taliban with various kinds of support, including medical aid, technology, training camps, and at least part of up to 20 million dollars Unocal allocated to these efforts.
-During this time, ignoring the loud protests of women's rights groups in the US and elsewhere (see sources above and notes below), the US was also encouraging the Taliban to expand its government to cover all of Afghanistan. (sources listed)
+During this time, ignoring the loud protests of women's rights groups in the US and elsewhere (see sources above and notes below), the US was also encouraging the Taliban to continue to expand its government to cover all of Afghanistan.

 In October 1998, Julie Sirrs, a military analyst for the Defense Intelligence Agency (DIA), traveled to Afghanistan to investigate why the US was not cutting ties with the Taliban after associates of bin Laden, who was involved with the Taliban, attacked US embassies in August 1998, the eighth anniversary of US military presence in Saudi Arabia.
-The US tried, but failed, to kill bin Laden by bombing him in Afghanistan later that same month, but maintained its ties with the Taliban.
+The had US tried, but failed, to kill bin Laden by bombing him in Afghanistan later that same month, but maintained its ties with the Taliban.

 Sirrs reported back that: